 From a young age, Kahlo presented herself as strong-minded, disagreeing frequently with peers at her school, in which she was one of only 30 female students.
-A revolutionary, she was known for her good-humored, tequila-drinking, warm and welcoming nature.
-She first met her husband, Diego Rivera, in the mid 1920s, when they became friends and colleagues.
-They later married in 1929.
+A revolutionary, she was known for her good humor, tequila drinking, and warm nature.
+She met her husband, Diego Rivera, in the mid 1920s, when they became friends and colleagues.
+They married in 1929.
 Their marriage was long and loving, and following their separation and the creation of Kahlo’s largest painting, The Two Fridas (1939), they remarried at the end of 1940.

-Frida Kahlo’s life was tragic and full of agonies, both physical and mental.
-She survived polio at the age of six, and at just 18 she was in a terrible accident that severely damaged her body to such an extent that most doctors thought she would never walk again.
+Kahlo’s life was tragic and full of agonies, both physical and mental.
+She survived polio at the age of six, and at 18 she was in a terrible accident that severely damaged her body to such an extent that most doctors thought she would never walk again.
 During the extensive amount of time she spent bedridden, she would draw and later began to paint, following the purchase of an easel and paints provided by her parents.
 Permanently in and out of hospital due to having bones reset and further operations intended to help her body heal, she felt physical pain her entire life, and her works were often reflective of this.
 Broken Column (1943) shows the artist bare breasted, wearing her metal brace, with her face and body covered in pins.